 Where ESIAs and ESMPs already exist or are under development, where planned activities are already at some stage of preparation or implementation, they will be reviewed and revised accordingly (if needed) to meet the requirements of the ESF, World Bank Group General EHS guidelines and national regulation.
 The E&S Performance Audit for commenced projects will be assessed against these measures and identified gaps be closed to ensure that they are implemented in accordance with Bank requirements.

 A generic ESMP has been prepared for the purpose of this Project and is provided in Annex C to this ESMF.
 The generic ESMP provides mitigation measures and monitoring structure for works.
+Generic ESMP is general checklist of impacts and related mitigation measure, which should be tailored, if needed, for the specific sites of the individual sub-projects.
+A sub-project, depending of the risk level, may require only a generic ESMP.
+In other cases, it may require a site-specific ESMP, in which case a generic ESMP is only one part of the site-specific ESMP.

 In addition, legislative requirements on the need for an environmental impact assessment of sub-projects encompassing works and/or environmental analyses must be respected (relevant opinion on the need for undertaking an ESIA shall be sought, where applicable and needed), as well as relevant permits obtained.

 9.4.1.
 Environmental and Social Requirements of ARCP Project